 Partners in the Internship

-As an intern you must complete an academic project and all assigned tasks, meeting mutually agreed upon criteria.
+As an intern you must complete an academic project and all assigned tasks and aspects of the learning contact, meeting mutually agreed upon criteria.
 It is your responsibility to initiate and complete the development of the learning contract and get approval from the academic sponsor and the field supervisor.
 It is also your responsibility to meet all deadlines and complete all activities and assignments associated with the internship.
 Midterm and final evaluations of your internship are required, as is a formal report detailing what you learned while completing the internship and how it applies to your classes at UWB.

 The Academic Sponsor

 Your academic sponsor needs to be a UWB full-time faculty member.
-The role of an academic sponsor is to assist you in developing your goals, meet with you on a regular basis to discuss your project and your experiences at your site, stay in contact with your field supervisor and assess your achievements at the conclusion of the contract.
+The role of an academic sponsor and the UWB Project Manager is to assist you in developing your goals, be in contact with you on a regular basis to discuss your project and your experiences at your site, stay in contact with your field supervisor and assess your achievements at the conclusion of the contract.
 It is highly recommended that you work with a faculty member who has an interest or expertise in the area that you want to learn more about.
 It helps if you are familiar with them from previous classes so you are aware of their expectations, personal style, grading, etc. Discuss your plans with a potential academic sponsor and give them clear goals and structure for your internship.